 Consequently, the presidential system is no longer a viable funding option for candidates.
-In 2000, President Bush became the first major party candidate to decline public funds in the primary elections, and President Obama was the first to decline any public funding for either the primaries or general election in 2008.58 Since John McCain's acceptance of public funds in the 2008 general election, no major party nominee has opted into the public finance program for a presidential race.59
+In 2000, President Bush became the first major party candidate to decline public funds in the primary elections, and President Obama was the first to decline any public funding for either the primaries or general election in 2008.
+Since John McCain's acceptance of public funds in the 2008 general election, no major party nominee has opted into the public finance program for a presidential race.
+Since John McCain's acceptance of public funds in the 2008 general election, no major party nominee has opted into the public finance program for a presidential race.